Aliciawyse/csv_normalization_exercise/readme.md

 ### 4. Future Additions

 I haven't figured this out yet, but based on the exercise prompt, my guess is that enforcing encoding isn't a necesary step.
-With more time, I'd continue to research ways to avoid that.
+With more time, I'd continue to research ways to avoid that, if possible.
 I'd also figure out a way to print a warning to stderr and drop the row from output when an unparseable string is found.

 ### 5. How to run this script